Reef Alliance Project (RAP) – Growing a Great Barrier Reef – RAP Burdekin Grazing Project – Phase I

-NQ Dry Tropics Sustainable Agriculture programme is delivering extension, training and Reef Water Quality Grants as part of the Reef Alliance – Growing a Great Barrier Reef programme funded by the Australian Government Reef Trust through the Queensland Farmers Federation (QFF) and a partnership between AgForce, Cape York NRM, NQ Dry Tropics, Fitzroy Basin Association and Burnett Mary Regional Group.
+NQ Dry Tropics Sustainable Agriculture programme is delivering extension, training and Reef Water Quality Grants as part of the Reef Alliance – Growing a Great Barrier Reef – Phase I – funded by the Australian Government Reef Trust through the Queensland Farmers Federation (QFF) and a partnership between AgForce, Cape York NRM, NQ Dry Tropics, Fitzroy Basin Association and Burnett Mary Regional Group.

 The RAP Burdekin Grazing Project will:

-The programme is designed to provide assistance to help graziers implement changes that improve management practices and productivity, while also reducing agricultural runoff into the Great Barrier Reef lagoon.
+The project is designed to provide assistance to help graziers implement changes that improve management practices and productivity, while also reducing agricultural runoff into the Great Barrier Reef lagoon.

-This is a voluntary programme funded by the Australian Government Reef Trust III investment through QFF, delivered in the Burdekin NRM region by NQ Dry Tropics.
-The Reef Alliance – Growing a Great Barrier Reef programme is not linked to regulation.
+This is a voluntary project funded by the Australian Government Reef Trust III investment through QFF, delivered in the Burdekin NRM region by NQ Dry Tropics.
+The Reef Alliance – Growing a Great Barrier Reef – Phase I project is not linked to regulation.

 NQ Dry Tropics is working in conjunction with project partners AgForce and the Queensland Department of Agriculture and Fisheries to deliver grants, training and extension to graziers in the Burdekin Dry Tropics region.